isaaclzh/GATK-1.0/README.md

 ###############################

-## GATK-1.0 Pipeline
+## WGS Germline Pipeline v1

-This script, developed in Assoc.
-Prof Joanne Ngeow’s lab, uses the **BWA-GATK** pipeline to convert paired-end FASTQ reads into variant-annotated files for germline studies.
+This script uses the **BWA-GATK** pipeline to convert paired-end FASTQ reads into variant-annotated files for germline studies.

 This pipeline uses the following libraries:
 - bcftools 1.16